-Laura Lewallen, M.D., is an assistant professor of orthopaedic surgery at the Johns Hopkins University School of Medicine.
+Laura Lewallen, M.D., is an orthopaedic specialist seeing patients in the Baltimore area.
 She specializes in pediatric upper extremity surgery, including congenital and traumatic conditions.

-She completed her orthopaedic surgery residency at the Mayo Clinic.
-She then went on to complete her hand fellowship at Johns Hopkins.
+Dr. Lewallen is an assistant professor at the Johns Hopkins Department of Orthopaedic Surgery.
+She completed her orthopaedic surgery residency at the Mayo Clinic, and then went on to complete her hand fellowship at Johns Hopkins.
 Most recently, she completed an additional year of subspecialty training in pediatric upper extremity surgery at the Shriner’s Hospital for Children in Sacramento and Texas Scottish Rite Hospital in Dallas.

 Dr. Lewallen is passionate about caring for children.
 She has volunteered her medical skills and knowledge as part of Operation Walk, Operation Smile, and other charitable initiatives in the U.S. and Central America.